calogica/calogica.com/_clients/wag-walking.md

 ---

 {% include gallery caption="" %}
+**Tools**: Snowflake, dbt, Fivetran

-We worked with the Wag data services team on designing a logical data model for their data warehouse, using **Kimball**-style design principles.
+We worked with the Wag data services team on designing a logical data model for their data warehouse, using modernized **Kimball**-style design principles.
 As a **Snowflake** partner, we provided guidance on standing up their Snowflake cloud data warehouse instance and on how to best implement a modern data warehouse stack.